 Social workers and carers should influence the way in which Pupil Premium is spent through the personal education plan process.
 The PEP requires schools to tell the Virtual School how they plan to spend the funding they receive and this should be reviewed at PEP meetings.

-Coming in September 2019.
-New duties for children previously looked after (PLAC).
-The Virtual School will be able to offer advice and information regarding the education of children living in Suffolk who were previously in care and are now subject to an adoption, special guardianship or child arrangement order.
+Since September 2018, the Virtual School is able to offer advice and information regarding the education of children living in Suffolk who were previously in care and are now subject to an adoption, special guardianship or child arrangement order.
 Not having parental responsibility for these children, the Virtual School would not be entitled to monitor these pupils and the duties do not extend to taking on case work or actions.
 However, we aim to empower all our parents with the advice, information and expertise that we have gathered whilst supporting our children in care to ensure that all the children in our remit can fulfil their potential in school.